 Introduction to Modules

 You can extend the functionality of Omeka S by writing an add-on component called a module.
-Zend Framework provides a substantial framework for writing modules, but Omeka S provides extra structure that makes the modules installable, upgradeable, and integratable.
+Laminas Framework provides a substantial framework for writing modules, but Omeka S provides extra structure that makes the modules installable, upgradeable, and integratable.

 Directory Structure